Regularity of Hele-Shaw Flow with source and drift: Introduction

 \begin{remark} Our results apply to time-dependent $f$ and {$\vec{b}$} as well, even though we have only considered stationary ones for simplicity.
 With $f=f(x,t)$ and $\vec{b}=\vec{b}(x,t)$, Theorem~\ref{T.2.1} continues to hold with straightforward modifications in the proof if $f$ and $\vec{b}$ are continuous in time.
 The same is true for Theorem~\ref{T.2.2} if $f$ and $\vec{b}$ are Lipschitz continuous in time.

 \end{remark}

 Here is a brief outline of the paper.
 In Section \ref{S.2}, we introduce notations and preliminary properties.
-In Section \ref{S.3}, we prove several tools that will be used, including interior monotonicity and polynomial growth of superharmonic functions near the free boundary, and demonstrate some examples discussing the optimality of our conditions and the formation of cusps on a Lipschitz free boundary.
+In Section \ref{S.3}, we prove several tools that will be used, including interior monotonicity and polynomial growth of superharmonic functions near the free boundary.
+In particular we obtain estimates on the growth rate of solutions near the free boundary {(Lemmas \ref{L.2.10} and \ref{C.2.8})}.
+Heuristically speaking, such growth rate translates into a strong elliptic effect, competing against the oscillations caused by the source and drift terms.
+We end Section \ref{S.3} with some examples discussing the optimality of our conditions and the waiting time phenomena.
 Section \ref{S.4} is about superharmonic functions in Lipschitz domains.
+An important result is Proposition \ref{L.2.61}, which compares superharmonic functions in a long strip domain with Lipschitz boundary.
+This boundary Harnack-type result enables us to compare our solutions to a localized harmonic function, ignoring the effect coming from the far-away regions.
+This result can be viewed as a generalized version of Dahlberg's lemma for harmonic functions, which was crucial for instance in showing that the interior improvement of the monotonicity.
 Section \ref{S.5} introduces the sup-convolution and its properties.
 Finally, we give the proof of Theorem \ref{T.2.1} and Theorem \ref{T.2.2}, respectively, in Section \ref{S.6} and Section \ref{S.7}.

+\textbf{Acknowledgements.} I. Kim was partially supported by NSF grant DMS-2153254.
+We would like to thank Alp{\'a}r R. M{\'e}sz{\'a}ros for the initial discussions and helpful comments, motivating our investigation of this problem.